 Copermittees are required to develop a comprehensive Water Quality Improvement Plan (WQIP) for the WMA that identifies highest priority water quality conditions, strategies to address them, and monitoring plans.
 The WQIP and associated Annual Reports are required by Order No. R9-2013-0001 as amended by Order Nos.
 R9-2015-0001 and R9-2015-0100 and pertain specifically to improving the quality of both storm water and non-storm water discharged by copermittees’ municipal separate storm sewer systems (MS4s).

 In the Mission Bay WMA, the City of San Diego is the sole permittee; however, the City collaborates with Caltrans in implementing the WQIP.
-The final WQIP for the San Luis Rey WMA was submitted to the Regional Water Quality Control Board and was accepted in February 2016.
+The final WQIP for the Mission Bay WMA was submitted to the Regional Water Quality Control Board and was accepted in February 2016.
 The City of San Diego has chosen to focus their treatment and cleanup efforts on indicator bacteria in Tecolote Creek and the Pacific Ocean Shoreline, conditions which has been classified as the highest priority water quality condition.

 Hydrologic Area (HA) Descriptions